 There are raffles that contribute to the funds and guests are asked to bring tinned and non-perishable items that can be of use in creating the ”mobile” meals.
 Each table sits 8 people and has a hostess who has volunteered to dress the table and bring the crockery, cutlery and glasses for her guests.
 Everyone brings his/her own drinks.

 With much singing and dancing and hilarity, tables compete against each other for points by answering music related questions until at the end of the fun evening a winning table is declared with prizes down to even the 4th placing.
 There are spot prizes for all kinds of nonsensical reasons so things get riotous but all in good spirit!

 Thanks to lots of hard work by the Sedge Mobile Meals Committee, Gilda’s great ability to persuade diverse businesses to sponsor wonderful prizes and the hard work of kitchen staff and sundry volunteers, the entertaining evening raises thousands of rands for this charity.

 "A kind deed a day, like little drops of rain, Makes a mighty ocean and a gracious nation." - Lin Hsiu Nei

 On 20 August 2012 Sedgefield Slow Food Convivium was able to hand over a cheque for R1070 to Sedge Mobile Meals as a result of funds raised at their Christmas in July function.

 UPDATE: Guilda has moved on and now is involved with TLC - The Living Cornerstone - homes for people suffering primarily from Alzheimer's.
-Sedge Mobile meals has a new committee and the name has been changed to Slow Town Mobile Meals.
-A new webpage will be added to this website soon.
+Sedge Mobile meals has a new committee so find this revitallised charity Slow Town Mobile Meals under Charitable Organisations on this website.